-My house in Ingatestone is up for sale and I have accepted an offer.
-Does the property lawyer have to be required to be on the Barclays conveyancing panel in order to deal with redeeming my mortgage?
+My home in Ingatestone is up for sale and I have a purchaser.
+Does the property lawyer need to be on the Principality conveyancing panel in order to deal with redeeming my mortgage?

-Ordinarily, even if your lawyer is not on the Barclays conveyancing panel they can still act for you on your sale.
+Ordinarily, even if your lawyer is not on the Principality conveyancing panel they can still act for you on your sale.
 It might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
-You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their panel criteria fairly frequently currently.
+You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.

 We are buying a terrace house in Ingatestone.
 We would like to carry out a loft conversion at the house.Will the conveyancing process involve investigations to ascertain if these works are prohibited?

 Your solicitor will review the deeds as conveyancing in Ingatestone will occasionally reveal restrictions in the title documents which prevent categories of works or need the consent of another owner.
 Certain extensions require local authority planning consent and approval in compliance with building regulations.
 Certain areas are designated conservation areas and special planning restrictions apply which frequently prevent or affect extensions.
 You should check these issues with a surveyor prior to committing yourself to a purchase.

 I am the single beneficiary of my late father’s estate and I have everything in my name now, including the house in Ingatestone.
 Conveyancing formalities meant that the Land Registry date was in January.
 I plan to dispose of the house.
 I understand that there is a CML six month 'rule', meaning my proprietorship could be treated the same way as if I'd bought the property in January.
 Will no one buy the property for half a year?